Modifying WebViewer Server

 Without Rebuilding

-Without rebuilding the container it is possible to add fonts.
-To do so you only need to mount your custom fonts as a volume to /home/tomcat/.fonts/custom.
-This can be done in docker-compose with the following volume line:
+It is possible to add TTF and OTF fonts to WebViewer Server without rebuilding its container.
+To do so, mount your custom fonts as a volume to /home/tomcat/.fonts/custom.
+This can be done with docker-compose, as shown with the following line:

 yml